-This is the fourth round of the PSLM's series of surveys to be conducted in between 2004-2009.
-The PSLM is a large, complex household survey that collects information on a number of different sections..
-The methodology of computing quintiles based on consumption is explained in Appendix-B.
+This is the second round of the PSLM series of surveys to be conducted between 2004-2009.
+The PSLM is a large, complex household survey that collects information on a number of different sections, ds of PSLM and PIHS.
+Some of the tables have been presented based on consumption quintiles.
+The methodology of consumption quintiles is explained in Appendix-B.

-Data Quality and Reliability Measures
+1.5 Data Quality and Reliability Measures

-Data quality in PSLM Survey has been ensured through a built in system of checking of field work by the supervisors in the field as well as teams from the headquarters.
+Data quality in PSLM Survey has been ensured through built in system of checking of field work by the supervisors in the field as well as teams from the headquarters.
 Regional/ Field offices ensured the data quality through preliminary editing at their office level.
 The entire data entry was carried at the FBS headquarter Islamabad and the data entry programme used had a number of in built consistency checks.
-To determine the reliability of the estimates,

-APPENDIX A: SAMPLE DESIGN FOR PAKISTAN SOCIAL AND LIVING STANDARDS MEASUREMENT SURVEY, 2007-08
+APPENDIX A: SAMPLE DESIGN FOR PAKISTAN SOCIAL AND LIVING STANDARDS MEASUREMENT SURVEY, 2005-06